Need Legal Assistance with a Restraining Order?

 Question: How would the above preparation be important to my case?

-Answer: If the person who has applied for the restraining order has made false accusations, you may have photos, videos, or witness statements that could contradict allegations against you.
+Answer: If the person who has applied for the restraining order has made false accusations, you may have photos, videos, or witness statements that could contradict allegations against you or show that they are in-fact the abusive person.
 Even GPS records may enable you to disprove an accusation if the petitioner states you have been driving by their house.

 Braatz Family Law: RI Restraining Order Legal Assistance

-If you find yourself in a position where you need to obtain a family court protective order or you have been served with a family court restraining order, let the attorneys At Braatz Family Law put their experience with the Rhode Island Family Court system and restraining order hearings to work for you today.
+If you find yourself in a position where you need to obtain a family court protective order or you have been served with a family court restraining order, let the Rhode Island restraining order lawyers at Braatz Family Law Office put their experience with the Providence Family Court and the Rhode Island Family Court system and restraining order hearings to work for you today.
+Even if you do not plan on contesting the restraining order, if the Court has issued temporary custody orders addressing a minor child, it is extremely important that you hire an experienced attorney who can utilize the legal process to protect your parental rights and attend the hearing in person with you.
+There is a limited period of time to prepare for your permanent restraining order hearing and failure to quickly take these steps to prepare could severely limit your ability to see your minor child.
 They are available 24/7 for legal assistance at (401) 440-1171.
 Time may be limited to file or defend yourself.
 Don’t delay, call today.